plops/slide-tag/README.md

           of reads is sufficient to confidently recognize these short barcode sequences and determine their relative ratios.

 # Continue reading

-Have a look at [DATASETS.md](https://raw.githubusercontent.com/plops/slide-tag/refs/heads/main/DATASETS.md) to dive into the discussion of the input and output data and the raw processing required for the slide-tag method.
+Have a look at [DATASETS.md](https://github.com/plops/slide-tag/blob/main/DATASETS.md) the discussion of the input and output data and the raw processing required for the slide-tag method.

 ## References